ridmii/workly/README.md

   ```

-## Technologies Used
+## 🧰 Technologies Used
 - React: For building the dynamic user interface.
 - React Router: For client-side navigation.
 - Tailwind CSS: For utility-first styling and responsive design.
 - Framer Motion: For animations and transitions.
 - Vite: For fast development and bundling.

-## Limitations
+## ⚠️ Limitations
 - Frontend-Only: No backend or API integration; data is static or transient.
 - No Persistence: Feedback and registrations reset on page refresh.
 - Mock User: Uses a hardcoded "User" with email "user@example.com".
 - Static Data: Relies on workshops.json for workshop data; no dynamic updates.

-## Contributing
+## 🤝 Contributing
 This project was created as part of my internship selection process and is intended as a personal portfolio piece for evaluation.
 As such, it is not currently open for external contributions.
 However, I welcome feedback from reviewers!
 Please open an issue on the [GitHub repository](https://github.com/ridmii/workly/issues) with suggestions, questions, or comments to help me improve.
 Thank you for reviewing my work!

-## License
+## 📜 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute it as per the license terms.
 (Add a LICENSE file if not already present.)

-## Acknowledgments
+## 🙏 Acknowledgments
 - Grateful to the open-source communities of React, Tailwind CSS, and Framer Motion for their tools.
 - Thanks to Vercel for providing a seamless deployment platform.

-## Contact
+## 📬 Contact
+For questions, feedback, or review related inquiries:
+📧 heyridmi@gmail.com
-For questions or feedback, please open an issue on the [GitHub repository](https://github.com/ridmii/workly/issues) or contact me at heyridmi@gmail.com.
+💬 Or open an issue at [GitHub repository](https://github.com/ridmii/workly/issues)

-## Review Notes for GitHub Reviewers
+## 📝 Review Notes for GitHub Reviewers
 - Scope: This is a frontend-only demo showcasing React, context management, and styling, with a deployed version on Vercel.
 It’s designed for learning and portfolio purposes as part of my internship selection process, featuring a Home page.
-- Testing: Start at the deployed URL (e.g., https://workly.vercel.app/) or locally at http://localhost:5173.
+- Testing: Start at the deployed URL (e.g., https://workly-ten.vercel.app/) or locally at http://localhost:5173.
 Ensure public/data/workshops.json and public/assets/ images are present.
 Test navigation to /dashboard and /workshop/1.
 - Code Quality: Review src/pages/Home.jsx for the workshop listing, src/pages/Dashboard.jsx for feedback logic, and src/context/WorkshopContext.jsx for data management.
 Check vercel.json for routing configuration.
 - Improvements: Suggestions for adding persistence (e.g., localStorage), a backend integration, or enhancing the Home page UI are welcome!